plasmadlt/plasma-finance-token-list/README.md

 ## 3.1 Add your token data in swap.tokenlist.json

-Address contract must be ***checksummed***
+Address contract must be ***checksummed***.
 Check or convert your address in checksummed address here: https://web3-tools.netlify.app/

 ```
 {